deda9/Morning/README.md

 mv morning.sh $HOME
 ```

+2- give the permission for the file
+`chmod 755 path/to/morning.sh`

-2- Update the `.bash_profile` or `.zshrc` where you add an alias to run the script by appending to the file
+3- Update the `.bash_profile` or `.zshrc` where you add an alias to run the script by appending to the file
 ```Shell
 echo "
 alias morning="./morning.sh"